 ALSO READ: Beer Battered Pickled Ramps

 Avoid contaminated areas near highways, landfills, train tracks or factories.
 Stay away from land that looks like it may have been sprayed.

 Avoid dog marking areas like the entrance to a park or where a field meets a forest.

 That doesn’t mean we’re completely out of luck for food in the city.
-Not Far from the Tree rescues fruit around the city and we have a great vertical hanging garden on our back deck that is coming along well.
+Not Far from the Tree rescues fruit around the city.

 If your city has been pesticide-free for long enough check on the legality of foraging in the city.

 This is not the time to wear your cute new shorts and flip-flops.